The Euretina Mentorship Programme & Alumni

 Mentor/Mentee One-to-one Sessions:

 Mentors and mentees will, where possible, meet face-to-face to discuss ongoing networking and research project activities.
-First meeting between mentors and mentees will take place at the Euretina Congress (Paris 2025), with a signing-off meeting the following year.
+First meeting between mentors and mentees will take place at the Euretina Congress (Vienna 2026), with a signing-off meeting the following year.
 Cadence of any additional meetings and all interim communications will be agreed directly between each pair of mentor and mentee to suit throughout the year.

 During these meetings, the mentorship pairs are encouraged to: